EmInReLab/bugsPHP/README.md

 ## Citation

-If you use Cerberus in your research work, we would highly appreciate it if you cited the [following paper](https://rshariffdeen.com/paper/MSR24.pdf):
+If you use BugsPHP in your research work, we would highly appreciate it if you cited the [following paper](https://rshariffdeen.com/paper/MSR24.pdf):

 ```